JulSwap/julswap-api/README.md

 ## [`/totalliquidity`](https://api-v1.julswap.com/totalliquidity)

-Returns the total liquidity in USD value on SwapLiquidity.
+Returns the total liquidity in USD value on JulSwap.
 Results are edge cached for 24 hours.

 ### Request